 On Goru Bihu, the cows are worshipped because Assam being an agrarian State cows in particular and cattles in general are of utmost importance.
 The cows are gathered early in the morning and led to a pond or river where they are given a ceremonial bath with turmeric and black gram paste, and vegetables are offered to eat.
 They are whipped with Makhiloti and Dighloti leaves to keep insects and mosquitoes away.
 In the evening they are tied with new harnesses, dighloti leaves are burnt along with rice bran to ward off evil in the form of sickness and salted pithas are fed.
 While bathing the cows the farmers sing a song thereby invoking the divine blessings to bestow good health to their cows.

 Dighloti dighol paat

 Toi hobi Bor goru

-In the evening 101 variety of vegetables are cooked which is believed to keep away illness.
-101 haak as we call it, not necessarily includes 101 variety but as many as can be collected.
+In the evening 101 varieties of vegetables are cooked which is believed to keep illness away.
+101 haak as we call it, does not necessarily include 101 varieties but as many as can be collected.
 This includes some with very good medicinal values for which the prevalent belief among people.
 This mixed vegetables delicacy tastes so good inspite of being a weird mixture of sour, bitter, sweet and a lot of other flavours.

 The festivities of Bohaag Bihu continue throughout the month although the main traditions are performed during the first two days.
 There are a lot of related rituals, activities and traditions which will leave you mesmerised.
 In this post I have included the preparations leading to Bihu and goru Bihu tradition.
 A lot more other details and manuh Bihu traditions will be included in the next post.